nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 ## 2 Overview and Major Planned Features
 <!--Provide and overview characterising this proposed release.
 Describe how users will interact with each proposed feature.
 Include a schematic/diagram to illustrate an overview of proposed software and achitecture componets for the project-->
-Users will be able to upload files and view graphs/data similar to the graphene fitting tool, but the correspond data will be for the diamond spectrum.
+Users will be able to upload files and view graphs/data similar to the graphene fitting tool, but the corresponding data will be for the diamond spectrum.

 ### 2.1 Product Background and Strategic Fit
 <!--Provide context for the proposed product.
 Is this a completely new projects, or next version of an existing project?
 This can include a description of any contextual research, or the status of any existing prototype application.
 If this SPD describes a component, describe its relationship to larger system.
 Can include diagrams.-->
 This project is a build-off of the exisitng Graphene Raman Fitting Tool.
-Many of the functions will be similar, such as the upload file function and the way in which the data is displayed.
+Many of the functions will be similar, such as the upload file function and the way in which the outputs are displayed.

 ### 2.2 Scope and Limitations for Current Release
 <!--List the all planned goals/features for this release.
 These should be links to issues.
 Add a new subsection for each release.
 Equally important, document feature you explicity are not doing at this time-->